What Is the NFL Franchise Tag and How Does it Work?

 Let’s look at the ins and outs of a key component of the Collective Bargaining Agreement that may not benefit NFL players as much as you’d expect.

 Introduced in 1993, the NFL franchise tag lets teams retain the rights of a player who’ll become an unrestricted free agent.
 Essentially, if a team uses this designation, a player will receive a significant one-year raise.

 The franchise tag comes in two different forms.

-Per the CBA, if a player receives a non-exclusive franchise tender, he will get paid a one-year contract based on the average of the five largest prior-year salaries for players at the position at which he participated in the most plays.
+Per the CBA, if a player receives a non-exclusive franchise tender, he will get paid a one-year contract.
+This contract is based on the average of the five largest prior-year salaries for players at the position where he participated in the most plays.

-On the other hand, an exclusive franchise tender pays the average of the five largest salaries for the current league year, which is calculated at the conclusion of the restricted free agent signing period.
+On the other hand, an exclusive franchise tender pays the average of the five largest salaries for the current league year.
+This is calculated at the conclusion of the restricted free-agent signing period.